Sequoja/tRust/README.md

 The tRust framework allows observing the execution of parallel Rust applications.
 This framework provides a modified Rust compiler for the automated insertion of probes into the observed program and its dependencies.
 A run-time library enables the transmission of observation data to a central collector application for persistent storage.
 This centrally collected data allows for extensive analysis of the run-time behavior of the program.

+tRust was designed according to the following goals:

+- **The instrumentation of programs written entirely in Rust must be supported.** In particular, this should be possible without using any other tools and libraries such as MPI or OpenMP.

+- **The instrumentation of dependencies must be possible.** Rust comes with many useful libraries.
+They often provide high-level wrappers around low-level mechanisms, which allow developers to focus on high-level application design.
+In order to get de- tailed insight into the run-time behavior of the program, it is necessary to instrument libraries. tRust should support the three popular Rust libraries for parallel programming: ```Crossbeam```, ```Rayon```, and ```Timely Dataflow.

 ## Build tRust